Most portfolio companies don't have a sales problem.

 For a private equity investor, a business that cannot demonstrate a repeatable, scalable sales motion will not exit at the multiple it deserves — regardless of how strong the product is.

 A sales motion that lives inside one or two key people is not an asset.
 It is a liability.
+And a team that doesn't trust its leadership will never perform beyond what's being inspected.

 What investors see

-• Strong product with real market demand
+Strong product with real market demand · Growing revenue

 What's actually happening